sokcoleg/olist-data-pipeline/README.md

 This project demonstrates an end-to-end data pipeline built on AWS to transform raw e-commerce data into an analytics-ready dataset using a star schema approach.

-The pipeline processes transactional data and prepares it for business analysis using scalable cloud services.
+The pipeline processes transactional data from the Olist dataset and prepares it for business analysis using scalable cloud services.

 ---

 ## 📥 Data Source

-The dataset used in this project is the Olist Brazilian E-commerce dataset, which contains information about customers, orders, products, and transactions.
+The dataset used in this project is the Olist Brazilian E-commerce dataset, which includes information about:

+* Orders
+* Customers
+* Products
+* Order items
+* Payments

 ---